-Frothingham, a Republican, was the representative for Massachusetts's 14th congressional district from 1927 to 1929.
+Frothingham was the representative for Massachusetts’s 14th congressional district and was a Republican.
+He served from 1927 to 1929.

 From Apr 1921 to May 1928, Frothingham missed 116 of 709 roll call votes, which is 16.4%.
 This is on par with the median of 16.7% among the lifetime records of representatives serving in May 1928.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000